 Alternate Inflation Data

-On a personal note, the more I study inflation the more convinced I am that the current BLS method of calculating inflation is reasonably sound.
+On a personal note, I believe the current BLS method of calculating inflation is reasonably sound.
 As a first-wave Boomer who raised a family during the double-digit inflation years of the 1970s and early 1980s, I see nothing today that is remotely like the inflation we endured at that time.
 Moreover, government policy, the Federal Funds Rate, interest rates in general and decades of major business decisions have been fundamentally driven by the official BLS inflation data, not the alternate CPI.
 For this reason I view the alternate inflation data as an interesting but ultimately useless statistical series.

 That said, I think that economist John Williams, the founder of Shadow Government Statistics, to which I subscribe, offers provocative analysis on a range of government statistics.
 While I do not share his hyperinflationary expectations, at least not based on current economic conditions, I find his skeptical view of government data to be filled with thoughtful insights.

 For independent evidence that the Consumer Price Index is a reasonably accurate representation of the prices we pay, see the MIT Billion Prices Project US Daily Index.